nocproject/noc-k8s/Readme.md

 K3s specific notes
 ==================

+fisrt of all you need a volume.

+`run_k3s.sh` will do it for you.

-to enable metrics server you have to patch `/etc/systemd/system/k3s.service` and add
+* to enable metrics server you have to patch `/etc/systemd/system/k3s.service` and add
 ```